Spectral evidence: Wider controversy

 The Court of Oyer and Terminer adjourned on 22 September, with the expectation of reconvening before long.
-By this time, however, with nineteen people hanged (and one, Giles Corey, crushed to death), criticism of the trials was becoming increasingly vocal.
+By this time, however, with nineteen people hanged (and one, Giles Corey, crushed to death), criticism of the trials was becoming increasingly vocal and in turn, Spectral Evidence became a controversial issue.

+According to historian Richard Godbeer, with the exception of confessions, the only direct evidence of any sort of diabolical witchcraft was the testimony of the afflicted children.
+Even then the testimonies were spectral in nature.
+When the children claimed to be tormented by a spectre that appeared in the image of the accused, it was taken as direct and irrefutable evidence that the accused was a witch.

 On 8 October, an influential Boston merchant, Thomas Brattle, wrote an open letter arguing against the unjust proceedings of the court.
-Brattle rejected the validity of spectral evidence, which he claimed was the "only pertinent evidence" brought against any of the accused.
-"I think it is clear," he wrote, "that the prisoner at the bar is brought in guilty, and condemned, merely from the evidences of the afflicted persons."
+Brattle rejected the validity of spectral evidence, which he claimed was the "only pertinent evidence" brought against any of the accused: "I think it is clear that the prisoner at the bar is brought in guilty, and condemned, merely from the evidences of the afflicted persons."
 He argued that the judges were therefore receiving testimony from the Devil, and thought it strange that they "should so far give ear to the Devill, as merely upon his authority to issue out their warrants, and apprehend people".
 One proof Brattle gave against spectral evidence was the following:

 These afflicted persons do say, and often have declared it, that they can see Spectres when their eyes are shutt, as well as when they are open ...
 I am sure they lye, at least speak falsely, if they say so; for the thing, in nature, is an utter impossibility.
 It is true, they may strongly fancye, or have things represented to their imagination, when their eyes are shutt; and I think this is all which ought to be allowed to these blind, nonsensical girls.

-It was around this time, on September 29, 1692, that the governor of the province, William Phips, who had been absent during the trials, returned to Massachusetts from Maine.
+It was around this time, on 29 September 1692, that the governor of the province, William Phips, who had been absent during the trials, returned to Massachusetts from Maine.
 In a letter of 12 October, he remarked that he had been surprised to find "many persons in a strange ferment of dissatisfaction", and on enquiring into the matter, he learned that "the Devill had taken upon him the name and shape of severall persons who were doubtless inocent and to my certain knowledge of good reputation".
 He suspended the trials, and forbade the incarceration of any more suspected witches.
 On 29 October, the court was officially dismissed.
 Phips next reviewed the petitions for the release of those who remained in jail, and where he found the evidence to be primarily spectral, he released the prisoners on bond to their families.